 Put them on a paper towel covered plate to drain a bit and that’s it!
 Like I said, I don’t think this is necessarily a speedy weeknight dinner for us, but it is a fun weekend/entertaining dish where you can make something really wowza, but still enjoy the party too because it comes together so fast.

 Need a few more ideas to round out your cookout?
-Beer Battered Shrimp pairs really well with an Easy clean-up S’mores Bar, Easiest Ever Wine Slushies, and a Sizemore Pie.
+Beer Battered Shrimp pairs really well with an Easy clean-up S’mores Bar, Easiest Ever Wine Slushies, Crockpot Corn on the Cob and a Sizemore Pie.
 I hope you enjoy giving these Beer Battered Shrimp a try and I’d love to hear about it in the comments!

 - Vegetable oil for frying